 On the other hand, reliable sources informed SOHR that Syriatel employees and technicians had been prevented from accessing the communications towers and masts for at least three weeks, after their entry into those towers used to be normal with automatically routine security approval.

-The developments in this case followed the Russian insistence on taking over Syriatel telecom and eliminating the cousin of the Syrian regime’s control.
-There are growing concerns among Syrian regime loyalists about the repercussions of this case and the collapse of the economic situation, as tens of thousands of people work at Makhlouf’s companies.
+The developments in this case followed Russian insistence on taking over Syriatel telecom and eliminating the cousin of the Syrian regime’s president.
+There are growing concerns among Syrian regime loyalists about the repercussions of this case and the collapse of the economy, as tens of thousands of people work at Makhlouf’s companies.

 Furthermore, the Syrian Observatory confirmed that the names circulated on social media about detainees from Syriatel company, were in fact of people who previously worked for the company and left months ago.